 Over the past few years Jim has targeted the national festival circuit to expose his music to a wide variety of audiences.
 Among the list of music festivals Jim has performed are the Key Largo Original Music Festival, The Mississippi Songwriters Festival and the Mirrors on Texas Music Festival.
 He is also a board member and founding producer of the Dripping Springs Songwriters Festival, held each year on the third weekend of October in Dripping Springs, TX.

-To serve as a base of bearings, Jim’s music can been described as a mixture of Tom Petty, Paul Simon, Glen Phillips, Steve Earle and The Wallflowers.
-He carefully balances the narrow beams between Rock, Pop, Americana, Country and Folk with the agility of an acrobat.
+Jim’s music can been described as a mixture of Tom Petty, Paul Simon, Glen Phillips, Steve Earle and The Wallflowers.
+He carefully balances the narrow beams between Rock, Pop, Americana, Country, Bluegrass and Folk with the agility of an acrobat.
 Jim’s strict effort to maintain lyrical integrity and musical originality is the divine thread that weaves through the fabric of each of his songs.
 These efforts are what distinguish Jim Halfpenny’s music and make it instantly identifiable.
 He believes that well- crafted songs, focus and determination are the keys to a songwriter’s success.
 “An old farm foreman once told me,” Jim relates, “ it takes more than just sun, water and hard work to make a living out of farming.
 You need to be god-awful stubborn and a little crazy too.
 Over the years I’ve come to realize that the music business is hell of a lot like farming.”

 Jim continues to cultivate his music and works to grow and raise a faithful following with live performances, both with the Jim Halfpenny Band and as a solo artist.
 Jim is currently producing his third album, which is projected for a late 2019 release.